 Choosing the right brands to work with is essential to this restaurant growth strategy’s success because your co-brand’s reputation becomes your reputation.
 Since co-branding requires such a high level of communication and collaboration, keeping relationship management a top priority is also crucial.

 #4 General Franchising: Franchising Brand, Products, and Methods

 Using franchising as a restaurant growth strategy enables you to duplicate your brand while taking on fewer financial and management risks.
 Plus, franchising provides additional sources of capital, which can be used to tackle other growth and development projects.

 When done correctly, franchising is a smart restaurant growth strategy that allows your brand to broaden its reach, while also passing on some of the associated responsibilities to a franchisee.
 In return, they’ll benefit from your help organizing, training, merchandising, marketing, and managing.
-This post is a useful resource if you’re wondering if franchising your restaurant makes sense for your brand.
+Learn more about whether franchising your restaurant makes sense for your brand.

 #5 Single-Unit Franchising: Investing in a Single Unit with No Promise of Any Future Additional Restaurants

 There are several advantages to this expansion strategy including the opportunity to gain helpful capital, the chance to work with motivated business partners, and minimized growth risk for your brand.
 Single-unit franchisees often use their retirement funds or savings to open restaurants (and may lack franchising experience), so the relationship will probably require more involvement on the franchisor’s end, and growth tends to be slower than other types of franchising.
 All in all, single-unit franchising can be a wise move for owners who want to ease their way into brand expansion.